 - Find Company: Facing a Christmas without some kind of celebration can be quite depressing and yet not everyone can get to or has family to go to at Christmas.
 That’s where Eat With Me comes in.
 You can start an Orphans Christmas, join in on someone else’s event and simply meet new friends for a meal.
 Low pressure, fun and delicious company is a great way to relax.

 - Don’t be Guilty: If you like me absolutely adore your dog and the idea of sticking them in a kennel behind bars is simply mortifying, you can now have a holiday without your fur kid without feeling like the worst parent in the world.
 You can book your holiday and have your four paw stay with someone or be sat in your very own home with Pet Home Stay- yep, even the dogs get a slice of the good life this Christmas!

 - Create Food and Time: Instead of being tied to the stove for days before and the day of Christmas, get in with the gals from MamaBake!
 Many hands make light work is the basic driving principle.
 Groups of women together to cook in bulk, everyone leaves with several dishes and if all goes to plan, a healthy serving of “phew, glad that’s taken care of” to boot.
-I heard a dirty rumour that us women without kids may also be seeing a SisterBake in Australia soon.
-We can only hope!

 - Ditch the Car: Instead of being yet another impatient, angry driver being the only person in a sea of traffic congestion, try things like JayRide where you can get lifts to events, across town or across the country with other people.
 You help the planet AND your stress levels when you share the ride and avoid the steering wheel.